Erectile Dysfunction Treatment in Hartford, Connecticut

 If your erectile dysfunction is caused by an inadequate blood supply to your penis, low-intensity shockwave therapy may help by stimulating blood flow and triggering new blood vessel growth.

-If you have erectile dysfunction and want to restore your sex life, call Gerard Pregenzer Urology or book an appointment online.
+If you have erectile dysfunction and want to restore your sex life, call Pregenzer Urology or book an appointment online.